House of Numbers: Anatomy of an Epidemic: Release and aftermath

-The film was screened at small film festivals, including the London Raindance film Festival A panel discussion of the film at a Boston film festival was disrupted by Leung and other AIDS denialists in the audience, who attempted to shout down members of the panel with whom they disagreed.
+The film was screened at small film festivals, including the London Raindance Film Festival.

 Both Maggiore and her daughter died of AIDS-related complications before the film's release, although their deaths are mentioned only in small print during the closing credits along with a claim that Maggiore's death was "unrelated to HIV."
 Maggiore's daughter died in September 2005 of AIDS-related opportunistic infections, although Maggiore rejected the cause of death and argued that the coroner's report was politically motivated.
 Maggiore herself died in December 2008 from AIDS-related opportunistic infections.

 Eighteen scientists interviewed in the film stated that their answers to Leung's questions were selectively edited to convey a false sense that the scientific community disagrees on basic facts about HIV/AIDS.
 Two interviewees, Neil Constantine and Robin Weiss, cite examples supporting the allegation that Leung misrepresented their words in a "surely intentional" manner.
 Brent Leung denied taking quotes out of context.